-Amy B. Yerkes Hatboro History Museum
+Hatboro History Museum at Pennypack

-Our museum of Hatboro history is named in honor of Amy B. Yerkes, a local educator who made her mark as a dedicated teacher and then principal at historic Loller Academy.
-She also served as the first female trustee for the Hatboro Baptist Church.
+Hatboro's history museum is named in honor of Amy B. Yerkes, a local educator who made her mark as a dedicated teacher and then principal at historic Loller Academy.
+She also served as the first official historian and first female trustee for the Hatboro Baptist Church.
+Ms. Yerkes was born in March 1883 in Warminster and died in July 1962 after which she was buried in Hatboro Cemetery.

-Ms. Yerkes was born in March 1883 and died in July 1962 after which she was buried in Hatboro Cemetery.
-The Yerkes family in Hatboro dates back to the early 1800s, and prior to that in Philadelphia.
-The Yerkes' were retail merchants, preachers, politicians, lawyers, hotel owners, medical doctors, farmers, and teachers.
-The family also was influential in creating the Union Library of Hatboro, one of the earliest libraries in Pennsylvania.
+The Yerkes' family history in Hatboro dates back to the early 1800s.
+The Yerkeses were retail merchants, preachers, politicians, lawyers, hotel owners, medical doctors, farmers, and teachers.
+The family also was influential in creating Union Library of Hatboro, the second oldest library in Pennsylvania operating under its original charter and 12th oldest in the nation in continuous operation.

 The Millbrook Society's collection comprises historical artifacts, archives, photo archives, and a research library that reflect and support the Society's Mission and its three primary, interrelated activities: